neijrr/nextcloud_passwords_handbook_ru/Users/Encryption/Enable-End-to-End-Encryption.md

 > :warning: Do not abort the encryption process or reload the page

-## Disabling End to End encryption
+## Disabling End-to-End encryption
-There is no built-in option to disable end to end encryption.
+There is no built-in option to disable end-to-end encryption.
-Passwords offers hidden passwords, which make it impossible to guarantee that all passwords have been decrypted.
+Passwords a functionality to store hidden passwords, tags and folders and also keeps previous revisions of any change made to any item.
-This would either prevent removing the encryption passphrase or leave some passwords unreadable and permanently encrypted.
+These features prevent removing the encryption passphrase or would leave some items permanently encrypted and unreadable.
-If you're sure that you do not have any hidden passwords, you can try the following steps:
+You can follow these steps to export all your data, reset the app and start again without encryption:

 > :exclamation: This process will delete any hidden items and all settings

-1. Make sure you have no hidden passwords in any app you use or unhide them in that app.
+1. Make sure you have no hidden items or use the [Recover hidden items](../Settings#recover-hidden-items) option to show them all.
 2. Exit or log out of any client but the Nextcloud app itself
 3. Ask your admin to make a backup using passwords backup command
 4. Make a complete, unencrypted [database export](./Export#database-backup)